-There will be some minor loss of habitat on agricultural lands, woodland and within the hedgerow associated with the construction of the Project, but the majority of the site will remain suitable for use by wildlife species that would have been present on the agricultural fields prior to construction.
-The woodland was shown to be non-significant (Hatch, 2010f) and its loss will be negligible.
+There will be some minor loss of habitat on agricultural lands and within the hedgerow associated with the construction of the Project, but the majority of the site will remain suitable for use by wildlife species that would have been present on the agricultural fields prior to construction.
+This habitat is also significant general-use habitat for Milksnake, a species of conservation concern.
 Further, the hedgerow area is small and its loss will represent a negligible loss of habitat from the area.
-The agricultural lands are also significant general use habitat for Milksnake, a species of conservation concern.